-- Respond to Canvas notifications, emails, surveys, and meeting requests within a timely manner-24-48 hours at most. - " Use your @illinois.edu email for everything, as clients and staff may overlook a message if it originates from a different email provider. - " Canvas messages will be the preferred method for communication between coordinators and interns with status reports and assignments. - Remember to always confirm meetings with staff and clients. - " Check your schedule to avoid double-booking. - " Use pen and paper or a document on your computer that you use each time so you know where your notes are located. - " Just highlight the key points.
-Plot the outline of your notes even before the meeting starts using an agenda or weekly task breakdown - " Prepare a written report immediately after the meeting and upload to Box under your projects folder - Keep up to date on all your tasks and have weekly check-ins with internship staff or client to discuss your project.
-Keep any work you are doing in the Box Folder assigned to you. - Clock in and out of each shift in TimeCard whether working in the office or remotely. - Strive to meet the Goals and Objectives that you created at the beginning of your internship.
-Look over them during weekly status reports to see if you have stayed focused on your goals - Complete a self-evaluation on your job performance at the midterm (it will be sent out by email). - " You will evaluate your performance as an intern up to that point using a 5-point scale. - " A 3 is a good score-it means that you are doing everything you should be.
-A 5 is reserved for an intern whose performance cannot be critiqued at all.
-The link is below in the forms section of this Handbook.
+- Respond to Canvas notifications, emails, surveys, and meeting requests within a timely manner-24-48 hours at most. - " Use your @illinois.edu email to send emails to clients, as clients may overlook a message if it originates from a different email provider. - " Canvas messages are the expected method for communication between ATLAS coordinators and interns with status reports and assignments. - Remember to always confirm meetings with staff and clients. - " Check your schedule to avoid double-booking. - " Use pen and paper or a document on your computer that you use each time so you know where your notes are located. - " Just highlight the key points.
+Plot the outline of your notes even before the meeting starts using an agenda or weekly task breakdown - " Prepare a written report immediately after the meeting and upload to Box under your projects folder - Keep up to date on all your tasks and have weekly check-ins with internship staff or client to discuss your project. - Strive to meet the Goals and Objectives that you created at the beginning of your internship.
+Look over them during weekly status reports to see if you have stayed focused on your goals - Complete a self-evaluation on your job performance at the midterm.